ec429/TestLite/README.txt

 --------------------

-Assuming you've installed all the dependencies (see above), copy the GameData/TestLite folder into your KSP install's GameData/, then delete GameData/RealismOverhaul/TestFlight_Generic_Engines.cfg.
+Assuming you've installed all the dependencies (see above), copy the GameData/TestLite folder into your KSP install's GameData/.

 Where do I report bugs?
 -----------------------